Set Current Location

 The Powerhouse Museum, a nineteenth century institution which has reinvented itself, offers something to satisfy every possible visitor.
 Its immense collection ranges from decorative arts to crafts, social history, science and technology.
 Apart from old favorites like the Strasburg Clock, the museum provides an innovative, high technology approach to displays including touch-screens, audio phones and a variety of other hands-on experiences.
 There is also a shop, restaurant and outdoor cafe.

-The Royal Botanic Gardens, a veritable oasis of greenery, boast breathtaking views of Sydney Harbour and the city skyline.
+The Royal Botanic Gardens, a veritable oasis of greenery, boast breathtaking views of Sydney Harbour and the city's skyline.
 The gardens were the first area of land cultivated by Europeans on the Australian continent, though the gardens themselves were not opened to the public until 1816.
 Visitors can explore the Herb Garden, the Fernery, the Rose Garden, a walled Succulent Garden and the HSBC Oriental Garden.
-The harbor side of the main pond offers a splendid view of the harbour.
-Keep your eyes out for the ibis or cockatoos that call this place home.
+The main pond in the lower garden offers a splendid view of the harbor.
+Keep an eye out for ibis or cockatoos that call this place home.

 Australia's leading contemporary art museum, popularly known as the MCA, occupies an art deco building in the heart of the tourism sector at Circular Quay.
 The museums temporary exhibition programme draws upon sources throughout the world and is supported by lectures, films and special events.
 Exhibitions change each season.
 There is also a cafe and shop featuring a range of art and merchandise inspired by Australia's top designers.
 Admission is free.

 The controversial but decidedly beautiful sail-like roofs of Sydney's most recognizable icon glisten against the backdrop of Sydney Harbour.
-The Sydney Opera House was constructed over a fourteen-year period and caused an opera’s worth of drama.
-Danish architect Jorn Utzon has reportedly never laid eyes on his masterpiece, as he resigned in 1966 due to political difficulties and construction delays.
-The now world-renowned architectural wonder was finally completed in 1973, much to Sydney’s collective relief.
-Today, the Sydney Opera House has an impressive yearly program of up to 3000 contemporary and classical performances, and is a truly memorable place to take in theatre, opera and ballet.
-Various guided tours take visitors behind the scenes and into the establishment’s many interesting rooms.
+The Sydney Opera House was constructed over a fourteen-year period and caused an opera’s worth of drama that involved differences between the architect Jørn Utzon and the Australian government.
+The now world-renowned architectural wonder stands as an unmissable icon of Sydney's cultural landscape.
+It houses among other small venues, the Joan Sutherland Theatre, the Utzon Room and a grand Concert Hall.
+It also has an impressive yearly program of contemporary and classical performances, and is a striking cultural sanctuary to take in theater, opera and ballet.
+Riveting guided tours take visitors behind the scenes and into the establishment’s many interesting rooms.